 Upload your experiment data and get a statistically rigorous result in one query

 Upload a CSV with variant assignment and metric outcomes, or connect your product database.
-AnalityQa AI AI selects the appropriate test for your metric type, calculates the lift with confidence intervals, and states plainly whether the result is significant at your chosen threshold.
+AnalityQa selects the appropriate test for your metric type, calculates the lift with confidence intervals, and states plainly whether the result is significant at your chosen threshold.

 02